 I have discovered that I don’t have the skillset, perspective, or experience to repair some wounds.
 I need an additional pair of hands to clean and bandage the wound.

 Broken People Need Help From Others

 That help might be friends and family or a professional.
-A family member or good friend is capable of recognizing an unstated need and offering assistance.
+A family member or good friend can recognize an unstated need and offer assistance.

-How many times have I not realized my condition and had someone who bailed me out of trouble?
-I am so grateful for observant friends who wouldn’t take no for an answer."The worst kind of brokenness is the kind that you don't know you have." ~ Amy Neftzger #brokenpeoplecanberestored #brokenpeople Click To Tweet
+How often have I not realized my condition and had someone bail me out of trouble?
+I am so grateful for observant friends who wouldn’t take no for an answer.

-Sometimes my friends and family would listen, comfort, affirm, advise me on a healing journey.
+Sometimes my friends and family would listen, comfort, affirm, and advise me on a healing journey.